 WHEN DOES THE CFSC MEET?

-Skaters also have a 30 minute after-school practice session midweek included in the cost of membership - please watch the Riley Arena Schedule for details of available practice ice for figure skaters - it is usually denoted as FREESTYLE..
+Snowplow to Freeskate 6 skaters also have Thursday 5-6pm after-school practice session midweek included in the cost of membership - Please watch the Riley Arena Schedule for details of available practice ice for figure skaters - it is usually denoted as FREESTYLE..

 WHEN DO FIGURE SKATERS PRACTICE?